 The Proposer shall agree with the CMAG Secretariat which persons the confidential information may be shared with (CMAG, Delivery Partners and/or DESNZ).
 Note that all confidential information will be shared with Ofgem.

-If a Proposer wishes to submit confidential information directly to Ofgem, it may do so.
-However, Ofgem may, at its discretion, share information shared directly with it to the CMAG Secretariat and CMAG, if appropriateonly .
-The processes for this sit outside this CMAG Operating Procedure.In any case,,detailing , to the secretariat
+If a Proposer wishes to submit confidential information directly to Ofgem, it may do so in a document that is clearly marked as confidential and is separate from the Change Proposal form.
+Ofgem will not share information marked as confidential with the CMAG Secretariat and CMAG unless legally obligated to do so or if written permission is subsequently given by the proposer.
+Change Proposal forms will be made public as part of the Statutory Consultation process, so no information submitted as part of a Change Proposal form will be considered confidential.

 Proposers should be as transparent as possible with the CMAG, and if there is a means that would enable greater information to be shared with the CMAG, then these options should be explored in the first instance.